nicogambolati/custom-hooks/README.md

 # Custom hooks repository

 ## useCounter
-This custom hook handles data fetching by making HTTP requests and managing the loading state, error handling, and caching of fetched data.
+This custom hook provides functionality for counting and allows you to increment, decrement, and reset the counter to a specified initial value.

 ## useFetch
 This custom hook handles data fetching by making HTTP requests and managing the loading state, error handling, and caching of fetched data.